 One podcast completely changed my viewpoint.
 And, while I searched in vain for the podcast I thought I would include a paraphrase of the 2 sentences that blew my mind.

 There is no such thing as life-work balance.
 You always have to take from one to give to the other.

 ~ Paraphrase from someone much smarter than me

 Decide what brings meaning to your life.

 Some might call this list your priorities.
 Call it whatever you like.
 These are the activities or people in your life that make life more than just days passing by.

-This list is going to be different for everyone.
+This list on how to balance work and life is going to be different for everyone.
 The important thing is to be honest about what truly matters to you.

 Let go of having perfect balance.